Current employer: Silverstream TV

 Did you decide to change your career path during your studies, and if so, why?

-I didn’t start my degree at Plymouth University; I initially started at Falmouth University studying film, but after completing the first year of the course I decided it wasn’t for me.
-I switched courses and moved to Plymouth University.
+I didn’t start my degree at University of Plymouth; I initially started at Falmouth University studying film, but after completing the first year of the course I decided it wasn’t for me.
+I switched courses and moved to University of Plymouth.
 The media arts course here in Plymouth offered a greater opportunity to experiment with different mediums and to develop a more commercial side to my work, which I believed was going to be the career path for me.

 What was the most difficult thing you faced finding a job?